mpanighetti/dnd5e-spells/spell-options/reincarnate.md

 | 8  | Mephistopheles Tiefling |
 | 9  |    Zariel Tiefling      |

-[^😈]: These classifications of tiefling variants were added in _Mordenkainen's Tome of Foes_ to describe tieflings with special links to one of the Lords of the Nine Hells, and they have thus been grouped together as Infernal Tieflings.
-In terms of species traits, an Asmodeus Tiefling is equivalent to a Tiefling in the _Player's Handbook_ or an Infernal Tiefling in the _2024 Player's Handbook_.

 ### Genasi
 | d4 |   Ancestry   |
 |:--:|:-------------|